zknoebel/zknoebel.github.io/essays/final-project-idea.md

 unwanted email about things like moped theft

 solution:
-make a filter for Gmail that gets rid of emails containing certain strings like "moped theft".
+Make a filter for Gmail that gets rid of emails containing certain unwanted strings.

 This project will use Meteor and Mongo to store user settings and strings to ignore.

-The UH login will happen when the user logs in to their email
+The UH login will happen when the user logs in to their email and be used to access the users settings/strings.

 ## Mockup page ideas

 mock up page:

-this project will be an extension for Gmail
+This project will be an extension for Gmail.

-The mock up page would include all of the settings that the program would use in example:
+in example:
 	strings to filter out
 	email addresses not to ignore